danrhansen/Blender3Dto2DWorkflow/README.md

-# PowerSpriteFrames
+# Blender 3D to 2D Workflow
-Python script for Blender that rotates and renders a character rig for marked animations frames.
+Example Blender file and Python script that rotates and renders a character rig for marked animations frames.
 Useful for 2D from 3D animations workflow.

-Example Blender file included that outputs to specified path in Output Properties (see Scripting tab to execute).
+Outputs to specified path in Output Properties (see Scripting tab to execute).
-For downscaled art, it also decreases resolution without anti-alias and has some compositing options to reduce colors, etc.
+For downscaled art, decreases resolution without anti-alias and has some compositing options to reduce colors, etc.